hashicorp/packer/website/source/docs/builders/cloudstack.html.md

 -   `api_key` (string) - The API key used to sign all API requests.

--   `cidr_list` (array) - List of CIDR's that will have access to the new instance.
-This is needed in order for any provisioners to be able to connect to the instance.
-Usually this will be the NAT address of your current location.
-Only required when `use_local_ip_address` is `false`.

 -   `instance_name` (string) - The name of the instance.
 Defaults to "packer-UUID" where UUID is dynamically generated.